Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/subPlacementAll/generateddocs/subPlacementAll.bicep.md

 -------------- | -------- | -----------
 parTopLevelManagementGroupPrefix | No       | Prefix used for the management group hierarchy. parTopLevelManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
 This suffix will be appended to management group names/IDs.
 Include a preceding dash if required.
-Example: -suffix parIntRootMgSubs | No       | An array of Subscription IDs to place in the Intermediate Root Management Group.
+Example: -suffix parIntRootMgSubs | No       | An array of Subscription IDs to place in the Intermediate root MG.
 Default: Empty Array parPlatformMgSubs | No       | An array of Subscription IDs to place in the Platform Management Group.
 Default: Empty Array parPlatformManagementMgSubs | No       | An array of Subscription IDs to place in the (Platform) Management Management Group.
 Default: Empty Array parPlatformConnectivityMgSubs | No       | An array of Subscription IDs to place in the (Platform) Connectivity Management Group.
 Default: Empty Array